 Accessibility.
 Bioretention facilities require periodic maintenance and must be accessible to various types of equipment.
-A path of travel for equipment no less than twelve feet in width with a maximum slope of 3:1 must be provided for the bioretention facility.
+A path of travel for equipment no less than ten feet in width with a maximum slope of 3:1 must be provided for the bioretention facility.
 The path of travel shall be along no less than 50% of the perimeter of the bioretention area and must be accessible by common equipment and vehicles at all times.
+MWS staff can consider alternate access paths.